 It also helps keep the leggings in place, so you don’t have to fret about them inching down during the day or slipping and sliding when you bend over.

 How easy are they to wear?

 Good news: the Spanx Faux Leather Leggings breezed through the VPL test, with a pair of black, seam-free briefs barely visible beneath.
 This not only puts any fears of a wardrobe malfunction aside, and opens them up to be worn with a wider range of pieces.

 Not sure what to wear with leggings?
-A comfortable and luxe-looking alternative to your trusty jeans, wear your Spanx Faux Leather Leggings for daytime with an oversized jumper (they'll look particularly fabulous with one of the best cashmere sweaters) and a pair of on-trend biker boots.
+A comfortable and luxe-looking alternative to your trusty jeans, wear your Spanx Faux Leather Leggings for daytime with an oversized jumper (they'll look particularly fabulous with one of the best cashmere sweaters).
+Not sure what the best shoes to wear with leggings are?
+Try a pair of on-trend biker boots to lean into the tougher look.
 Swap for a crisp white shirt, heels, and a slick of red lipstick for an effortlessly chic evening look.

 Are Spanx Faux Leather Leggings true to size?

 There’s no denying the fit of these leggings is tight, but not uncomfortably so.
 The best thing to liken them to is a pair of Spanx control shorts, holding your stomach, bum and legs firmly for a really flattering finish.
 I found mine comfy enough to wear all day long and was far from keen to take them off.

 The sizing is true, but some find that they come up a little small, but the snug fit stopped mine from rolling down or wrinkling at the knees.
 It’s worth remembering, too, that all elastane-blend clothing will give and stretch over time, so the tighter they are to begin with, the longer you’ll be able to wear and enjoy them.